Sealing & Maintenance

 These materials and finishes encompass the majority of our stones and they require a base sealant that absorbs into the body of the stone to quell the porosity, followed by a liquid surface wax which provides a slight finish and forms an additional protective layer.
 Base sealants can be either solvent-based or water-based and the base sealant required differs depending on the density and finish of the material being sealed.
 Solvent-based and water-based sealant options should not be mixed.

-For more porous Limestone, Marble and Travertine finishes Fila Fob, its water-based equivalent Fila W68 or Fila MP/90 Eco Plus should be used.
+For more porous Limestone, Marble and Travertine finishes Fila Fob, its water-based equivalent Fila W68 or Fila MP90 Eco Xtreme should be used.
 Some denser Limestones or Marbles may require the use of Fila MP/90.
 These base sealants protect against both water and oil-based stains by soaking into the stone in order to protect the surface.

 Once the stone has been fixed, cleaned with dilute Fila Cleaner, and is thoroughly dry, one coat should be applied with a brush or sponge before the stone is grouted.
 This initial application of base sealant helps to prevent grout residues adhering to the surface, and grout pigments absorbing into the stone.